lashoun/upgraded-fefates-randomizer/README.md

 ### Randomizer Features

-By default the ranomizer works as explained below.
+By default the randomizer works as explained below.
 Customizations are possible with the many options provided; if you do not understand, you may also read the code, which should be relatively easy to grasp.

 - Each character is given a new total amount of Lvl 1 base stats (by default between 15 and 30) and growth rates (by default between 250 and 350), which are partially randomly distributed, and those stats are scaled back to the level at which they are recruited.
     - For instance, if Ryoma is put in Hinata's recruitment spot (so he will be Lvl 9) and assigned the Archer class, then his stats will be his Lvl 1 stats adjusted with 8 levels of (Ryoma's base growths + Archer class growths);